layanakhras/Whale-Watchers/README.md

 UMBC CMSC 461
 Project Whale Watcher

-Whale Watcher is a database-driven text-based application designed to explore whale sighting data, allowing users to filter sightings based on various criteria such as certainty, category, whale group size, sighting date, and more.
+Project Whale Watcher is a database-driven text-based application designed to explore whale sighting data, allowing users to filter sightings based on various criteria such as certainty, category, whale group size, sighting date, and more.